How to Get Car Insurance Online With a Checking Account

 Select Checking Account Payment Option

-During checkout, choose "checking account," "bank transfer," or "ACH payment" from the payment menu.
-This method uses electronic transfers to withdraw funds directly from your account.
+During checkout, choose "checking account," "bank transfer" or "ACH payment" from the payment menu.
+Electronic transfers withdraw funds directly from your account.

 5. 5